-For a while I wondered how other people spent their Sundays.
+For a while, I wondered how other people spent their Sundays.
 I wondered what it was like to stay in bed and get extra sleep.
 Did they use those glorious extra hours to enjoy outdoor activities or shopping?
 During my time in college, I even stopped going to church for a while to live this alternate Sunday experience, but sleeping in and gliding through the day just left me feeling empty and missing the full Sunday experience that I had in my formative years.
 I knew I needed sustenance.
 I started attending church again and as my relationship with God grew, so did my desire to revitalize those Sunday after-church meals and that experience.
 So that’s what I did and that’s what this blog sets out to chronicle.

-Hope you enjoy the meal.
+Hope you enjoy your time here.